Code-Institute-Submissions/adamwasiak-sneakerpoint_JanResub/README.md

 ### 4 Wireframes

 In the the process of the application being designed the below wireframes have been drafted and put together.
+Wireframes have been designed for both desktop and mobile views.

 <details open>
 <summary>Desktop</summary>